apache/fluo-muchos/README.md

 Launching an EC2 cluster
 ------------------------

-When Zetten launches a cluster, it uses a free CentOS 7 image that is hosted in the AWS marketplace but managed by the CentOS orginization.
+When Muchos launches a cluster, it uses a free CentOS 7 image that is hosted in the AWS marketplace but managed by the CentOS orginization.
 If you have never used this image in EC2 before, you will need to go to the [CentOS 7 product page][centos7] to accept the software terms under the 'Manual Launch' tab.
 If this is not done, you will get an error when you try to launch your cluster.